 Ground rent is collected on behalf of our freeholders and notices served to comply with the Commonhold Leasehold Reform Act 2002, section 166.

 We consider health and safety of our leaseholders and residents a priority.
 Regular health and safety checks are made at each block by our in house health and safety officer and any items noted are prioritised and acted upon.

 Further reports are commissioned in respect of our older blocks for the presence of any asbestos and we closely monitor all other health and safety issues.
 Notices are regularly erected in the event where communal areas are being used to store bicycles, prams and toys and these items removed if the problem persists.

 Our “in house” cleaning and maintenance team regularly visit each property during the course of our day to day work and report back any issues noted.
 Our property manager will also visit the property periodically to keep a good overview of the property and its condition.

 If you decide to sell your property or remortgage either your solicitor or the solicitor for the purchaser will require a significant amount of information from us.
-The documents we are normally asked to provide will include a leasehold questionnaire formulated by the Bournemouth and District Law Society, copies of annual accounts, buildings insurance policies, budgets and details of any future anticipated works.
+The documents we are normally asked to provide will include a standard Leasehold Property Enquiries form (or LPE1), copies of annual accounts, buildings insurance policies, budgets and details of any future anticipated works.
 This legal bundle is time consuming for us to compile but essential for you to be able to sell or remortgage.
 We therefore will charge a reasonable administration fee for this work.